 Funding Calendar - Required when 'Pro-rate Employer Contribution' is Selected

-Funding dates determine how many months of employer contribution employee is eligible to receive
+Funding dates determine how many months of employer contribution a new hire employee is eligible to receive

 Employees with active coverage on the funding date will receive the employer contribution for that month